A7 (Croatia): Future

+Completion of Križišće - Žuta Lokva section

-Long-term plans of development of the A7 motorway, published in the 2000s, involved an extension of the southern terminus to the interchange with the A1 motorway at Žuta Lokva.
-The section between Križišće and the Žuta Lokva was initially planned to be opened as an expressway by 2009, but those plans have been put on hold and the section is no longer included in any short-term plans, as no funding is going to be appropriated for it until 2012.
-In 2012, Croatian government announced that no funds shall be made available in near future for construction of A7 south of Križišće.
+Long-term plans of development of the A7 motorway, published in the 2000s, involved an extension of the southern terminus at Križišće to the interchange with the A1 motorway at Žuta Lokva, a distance of approximately 56 km.
+This will also go toward completion of Croatia's section of the Adriatic–Ionian motorway.

+The section was initially planned to be opened as an expressway by 2009, but those plans were delayed indefinitely.
+In 2012, the Croatian government announced that no funds would be made available in near future for construction of A7 south of Križišće.

+In June 2023, it was announced by Croatia's Minister of Maritime Affairs, Transport and Infrastructure Oleg Butković and HAC that the road was planned for completion by 2030 or before.
+In 2025, tender procedures were started for construction of the 17.5 km section of the A7 between Križišće and Selce.

+The bypass of Novi Vinodolski, is under construction since 2022.
+The two-lane 9.8 km route is partially concurrent with the A7 route.
+Ultimately, 6.5 km of the bypass will become one carriageway of the A7, spanning Selce and Novi Vinodolski junctions while the remainder will serve as connecting roads to the junctions.
+The bypass construction works are planned to be completed in the second half of 2026.
+The route of the bypass runs through demanding terrain requiring construction of the 843 m long Zagori tunnel (excavated in 2024) and the Ričina viaduct across the Vinodol valley, 1057 m long.

+New Rijeka bypass

-Further long-term plans specify an outer Rijeka bypass which is planned on the route Jurdani-Marčelji-Kikovica-Kraljevica, and it would be wider and longer.
-Similarly, a new interchange of the A8 and A7 motorways is planned near Jušići; however, these long-term plans, even though they are well documented in government studies, still have no funding approved.
+Further long-term plans specify a wider and longer outer Rijeka bypass which is planned on the Jurdani-Marčelji-Kikovica-Kraljevica route.
+Similarly, a new interchange of the A8 and A7 motorways is planned near Jušići.
+However, these long-term plans, even though they are well documented in government studies, still have no funding approved.